bandframework/Bfrescox/docs/contributing.rst

 .. todo::

     Determine official process for verifying and accepting external contributions as we advance toward an official release.
-For now, Please contact the development team directly to initiate such collaborations.
+For now, please contact the development team directly to initiate such collaborations.

 Git Workflow